-The addition of the variable of NCQA PCMH-recognized vs. Non-PCMH recognized practices provided valuable insight on the value of becoming a PCMH-recognized practice to patients and their caregivers.
+The addition of the variable of NCQA PCMHrecognized vs. Non-PCMH recognized practices provided valuable insight on the value of becoming a PCMH-recognized practice to patients and their caregivers.
 As evidenced in the graphs, the scores are consistently higher for NCQA PCMH-recognized practices nearly across the board.
 This consistency outweighed a small decrease in combined scores for all PCN practices in 2016.
 The overall decrease in scores for all PCN practices can be attributed to a changing population and an ever-changing mix of provider practices who participate in the Patient Satisfaction Survey initiative.

-2016

-PCMH vs. Non-PCMH

-What is the chance you would refer friends or family to us?

-Top Box Score of 5
+2016 PCMH vs. Non-PCMH My provider helps me care for my family by explaining things like: Top Box Score of 5